-The U.S. Food and Drug Administration (FDA) has defined the term “gluten-free” for voluntary use in the labeling of foods.
-Any food product bearing a gluten-free claim labeled on or after August 5, 2014 must meet the requirements of the agency’s gluten-free labeling rule.
-With this uniform definition, consumers with celiac disease can choose foods with greater confidence.
-Here, FDA experts answer key questions about the final rule for consumers, industry and other stakeholders.
+The U.S. Food and Drug Administration (FDA) defined the term “gluten-free” and established conditions for the voluntary use of the term in the labeling of foods.
+Any food product bearing a “gluten-free” claim must comply with our regulation at § 101.91 (21 CFR 101.91).
+With this uniform definition and required conditions for its use, consumers with celiac disease can choose foods with greater confidence.

 - Why is the FDA regulating gluten labeling on food?

-- What products are covered by the final rule?
+- What products are covered by the regulation?

-The final rule applies to all FDA-regulated packaged foods, including dietary supplements.
-The rule excludes those foods whose labeling is regulated by the U.S. Department of Agriculture (USDA) and the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-Generally, USDA regulates the labeling of meats, poultry, and certain egg products (FDA regulates the labeling of shell eggs).
+The regulation does not apply to those foods whose labeling is regulated by the U.S. Department of Agriculture (USDA) or the Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Generally, USDA regulates the labeling of meats, poultry, and certain egg products.
+(FDA regulates the labeling of shell eggs.)
 TTB regulates the labeling of most alcoholic beverages, including all distilled spirits, wines that contain 7 percent or more alcohol by volume, and malted beverages that are made with both malted barley and hops.